You are here

 Indicator 1 - Graduation

-Percent of youth with Individualized Education Programs (IEPs) graduating from high school with a regular high school diploma.
+Percent of youth with Individualized Education Programs (IEPs) exiting special education due to graduating with a regular high school diploma.

 (20 U.S.C.
 1416 (a)(3)(A))

 Current Measurement (SY2020-21 forward): States must report a percentage using the number of youth with IEPs (ages 14-21) who exited special education due to graduating with a regular high school diploma in the numerator and the number of all youth with IEPs who exited high school (ages 14-21) in the denominator.
 (This measurement aligns with Indicator 2 and makes them comparable).

 Previous Measurement (SY 2016-17 to SY 2019-20): States must report data for children with disabilities using an adjusted cohort graduation rate required under the ESEA.
 Colorado chose to use the 7-year cohort graduation rate for Indicator 1.
 This means that students who entered 9th grade are tracked for the following 7 years to see whether or not they received high school diplomas.
 Colorado thus defined graduation as: [Number of students with disabilities who received a regular diploma in seven years or less of entering from 9th grade] DIVIDED BY [Number of students with disabilities entering from 9th grade (plus the number of transfers in minus the number of verified transfers out)].
 Students who were reported as students with disabilities at any grade between 9th and 12th are included in the cohort as students with disabilities.